igi64/airyid/README.md

 AiryID
 ======

-A web-based Identity Management for AiryKey / ibekg
+OAuth 2.0 authorization server for AiryKey / ibekg

 AiryID will be fully open sourced in October, 2013.